typhoon-hil/tmxtool/README.md

 These instructions are update each time there is a new version of the tool/new commands added to the tool.

+#### - 12.
+FEB.
+2020.
+Tmx tool got it's own Graphical User Interface.

+The gui has a help menu in each panel that does something, so no help will be posted on this README.
+Opening the 'About' panel in the GUI will show the address and what to do if there are any errors, and how to support the project.

+The gui can be ran using the

+#### - Long ago ..
 All the available commands are listed below with examples:

 *  **-help**